DIPlib/diplib/changelogs/diplib_next.md

 - Added some more `[[nodiscard]]` annotations.

+- Updated included *libics*, which fixes some potential bugs, and adds support for metadata related to multi-detector microscopes.

 ### Bug fixes

 - `dip::ResampleAt(in, map)` didn't copy the color space information from the input image to the output image.